-The Manager will announce a reduction in the management fees charged on the Class F Units and Class F (H) Units (the "Class F Fee Reduction") effective July 1, 2022, which reduction included a change in how the operating expenses were charged for Class F Units and Class F(H) Units.
-Prior to the Class F Fee Reduction, the management fees paid on the Class F Units and Class F (H) Units were inclusive of the operating expenses incurred by the Fund attributable to such classes.
-After giving effect to Class F Fee Reduction, the proportionate share of the operating expenses incurred in the ordinary course of a Fund's business that are attributable to the Class F Units and Class F (H) Units became the responsibility of such Fund, provided that the combined management fee and operating expenses attributable to the Class F Units and Class F (H) Units of each Fund shall at all relevant times be less than the management fees charged on the Class F Units and Class F (H) Units prior to the implementation of the Class F Fee Reduction and any excess amount shall be borne by the Manager.
-See "Operating Expenses" below.

-While management fees of a Fund will constitute liabilities of the Fund as a whole and the assets of the Fund as a whole could be called upon to satisfy those liabilities, the Manager is required under the trust agreement governing the Funds to cause distributions to be done fairly among the classes of Units of a Fund such that Unitholders of one Class of Units of a Fund will not bear the expense of management fees of another Class of Units.

-The Manager may reduce or waive the management fee that it is entitled to charge in respect of a Class of Units and may do so indefinitely or may discontinue this practice at any time in its sole discretion and without notice.
+While management fees of a Fund will constitute liabilities of the Fund as a whole and the assets of the Fund as a whole could be called upon to satisfy those liabilities, the Manager is required under the Trust Agreement governing the Funds to cause distributions to be done fairly among the classes of Units of a Fund such that Unitholders of one Class of Units of a Fund will not bear the expense of management fees of another Class of Units.The Manager may reduce or waive the management fee that it is entitled to charge in respect of a Class of Units and may do so indefinitely or may discontinue this practice at any time in its sole discretion and without notice.
 The Manager can charge the maximum rate of the annual management fee without giving notice to Unitholders.
-The management fee for each class of units of a Fund is shown in the description of each Fund in Part B.

-Operating Expenses:

-Operating expenses incurred by the Funds may include:

-- expenses relating to the offering of Units of the Funds including security regulatory filing; - bookkeeping, accounting, registry and transfer agency services; - costs of providing information to Unitholders and holding Unitholder meetings; - bank charges and interest; - Trustee fees and expenses; - custodial, audit and legal fees and expenses; - HST and other applicable taxes; - costs relating to the Funds' independent review committee; and - investor servicing costs for annual and semi-annual reports, prospectuses and other reports.

-The trust agreement for the Funds provides for the reimbursement of the Manager for any reasonable expenses incurred by the Manager that are directly related to the operation of the Funds.
+The management fee for each class of units of a Fund is shown in the description of each Fund in Part B. Operating Operating expenses incurred by the Funds may include: Operating Expenses: expenses relating to the offering of Units of the Funds including security regulatory filing; bookkeeping, accounting, registry and transfer agency services; costs of providing information to Unitholders and holding Unitholder meetings; • bank charges and interest; • Trustee fees and expenses; custodial, audit and legal fees and expenses; HST and other applicable taxes; costs relating to the Funds' IRC; and investor servicing costs for annual and semi-annual reports, prospectuses and other reports.
+The Trust Agreement for the Funds provides for the reimbursement of the Manager for any reasonable expenses incurred by the Manager that are directly related to the operation of the Funds.
 Operating expenses incurred by the Manager on the Funds' behalf, such as the preparation of unitholder reports and certain fund accounting activities, are determined and allocated on the basis of the proportion of time dedicated by each employee to these activities.
 Reimbursement is done in compliance with the Manager's methodology for which the IRC has provided its recommendation of a fair and reasonable result for each Fund, and which operates as a standing instruction for compliance by the Manager.
-The reimbursement of the cost of such amounts for the financial year ended December 31, 2021 was made on such basis.
+The reimbursement of the cost of such amounts for the financial year ended December 31, 2021 was made on

-Each Fund is responsible for payment of the proportionate share of the operating expenses incurred in the ordinary course of its business (except for the fees payable to portfolio managers or other advisors appointed by the Manager which are paid out of management fees) that are attributable to the Class E Units, Class E(H) Units, Class F Units, Class F(H) Units, Class FC Units, Class FC(H) Units, Class I Units, Class O Units, Class O(H) Units and, in the case of the Asset Allocation Funds, to the Class S Units, as applicable.
+Each Fund is responsible for payment of the proportionate share of the operating expenses incurred in the ordinary course of its business (except for the fees payable to portfolio managers or other advisors appointed by the Manager which are paid out of management fees) that are attributable to the Class E Units, Class E(H) Units, Class F Units, Class F(H) Units, Class FC Units, Class FC(H) Units, Class O Units, Class O(H) Units and, in the case of the Asset Allocation Funds, to the Class S Units and Class W Units, as applicable.